thinkful-ei-dragonfly/vkuss-server-aldiyar/README.md

-# Express Boilerplate!
+#

-This is a boilerplate project used for starting new projects!
+Vkuss Server.
+Generates list of flavors based on strength attribute.

 ## Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to start a new project VKUSS:

 1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
 2. `cd` into the cloned repository